 However, a bad director, who cannot work deeply like this, would, more often than not, merely throw out a superficial direction to do something that affects the physical or outward aspect of the performance, hoping that that would make the scene work.
 Hence, “Louder!
 Faster!
 Funnier!”
 As though any one of these things could magically transform the performance into a truthful and authentic portrayal of a character.

 The list is endless.
-But what we don’t realize is that just maybe things aren’t working out because we aren’t supposed to be doing those things or being that kind of person.
+But what we don’t realize is that maybe things aren’t working out because we aren’t supposed to be doing those things or being that kind of person.
 We can become frantic and then even desperate to fit in, to conform, or be accepted.
 The truth is that we are created with unique bodies, with different genes inherited from hundreds of generations of ancestors, as well as with different gifts and abilities.

-Then added to that are the values of our families of origin, the physical environment in which we were reared, our nutrition, and then learning, both formal and informal, which together contribute to our uniqueness as individuals.
-In contrast, the media and the larger culture offer up very little variety in the images that are presented to us.
+Then, added to that, are the values of our families of origin, the physical environment in which we were reared, our nutrition, and then learning, both formal and informal, which together contribute to our uniqueness as individuals.
+In contrast, the media and the larger culture present very little variety in the images that are exhibited to us.
 What we are taught to aspire to is rather limited.

 We attempt to conform to this world by squeezing ourselves into the limited options that are offered up as being ideal.
 We do our best to subscribe to the values and lifestyles of those roles we are playing, but eventually start to wear ourselves out from constantly looking to shape our external (and sometimes internal) selves to fit what it is we feel we should be and do.
 We can get desperate and start to make ourselves “louder” or “faster or “funnier” (whatever those things would translate to in our situations.)
-But ultimately none of those things work.
+But ultimately none of them work.

-What we hear will be unique to each of us, but I guarantee you, it won’t have anything to do conforming to the world by “fixing” our externals.
+What we hear will be unique to each of us, but I guarantee it won’t have anything to do with conforming to the world by fixing our externals.
 What we hear will lead us to a place of authenticity.
 It will allow us to be emotionally present and to be the people that God meant us to be when, as it says in the Psalm, we were fearfully and wonderfully made.

 Louder, faster, funnier?